AkashPatil-Pixel32/Image_Captioning/readme.md

 - Automated image captioning using CNN and RNN

 ## Guidelines to train and evaluate model and predict captions for input image.
-- loading the hyperparameters for the experiment (the `params.json`)
 - loading the training and validation data
 - creating the model, loss_fn and metrics
 - training the model for a given number of epochs by calling `train_and_evaluate(...)`

-You can then have a look at `data_loader.py` to understand:
+`data_loader.py` to
-- how jpg images are loaded and transformed to torch Tensors
+- load jpg images and transforms to torch Tensors
-- how the `data_iterator` creates a batch of data and labels and pads sentences
+- `data_iterator`: creates a batch of data and labels and pads sentences

-Once you get the high-level idea, depending on your dataset, you might want to modify
-- `model/net.py` to change the neural network, loss function and metrics
+- `model/net.py` : Neetwork, loss function and metrics
-- `model/data_loader.py` to suit the data loader to your specific needs
+- `model/data_loader.py` : data loader
-- `train.py` for changing the optimizer
+- `train.py` : Train module
-- `train.py` and `evaluate.py` for some changes in the model or input require changes here

-Once you get something working for your dataset, feel free to edit any part of the code to suit your own needs.

 ## References: